camunda/camunda-docs-manual/content/installation/full/tomcat/manual.md

 ---

-This document will guide you through the installation of Camunda BPM and its components on an <a href="http://tomcat.apache.org/">Apache Tomcat 7 Server</a>.
+This section will describe how you can install the camunda BPM platform and its components on a vanilla [Apache Tomcat 7](http://tomcat.apache.org/), if you are not able to use the pre-packaged Tomcat distribution.
+Regardless, we recommend that you [download a Tomcat 7 distribution](http://camunda.org/download/) to use the required modules.

 <div class="alert alert-info">
   <strong>Reading the Guide</strong> <br>